 ACC partners with community organizations and non-profits such as the Asian Pacific Development Center and the American Red Cross to help promote and cross-resource programs and initiatives.

 ACC connects with member business units such as Asian Employee Resource Groups (ERGs) to help support and provide their diversity and inclusion efforts.
-ACC has given its AAPI Diversity and Inclusion presentation to companies such as Comcast, the VA Hospital, House District 4.
+ACC has given its AAPI Diversity and Inclusion presentation to companies such as Comcast, the VA Hospital and Denver Botanic Gardens.
 This presentation shares the changing demographics of Asians in the Denver Metro area, the history of Asians in Colorado, e.g., Chinese Exclusion Act of 1882, Executive Order 9066, the Model Minority Myth and elements of Asian culture and identity.